The affordability of a Tallulah Falls School school education should not deter families from enrolling a talented, motivated student.

 A. Fair and Consistent Allocation of Funds

 To determine the amount of financial assistance that may be awarded to an applicant, the Financial Aid Committee primarily relies on the recommendation made by FACTS Grant & Aid Assessment.
-Recognizing there may be circumstances affecting parental contribution, TFS adheres to certain policies which are designed to promote the fairest and most consistent allocation of tuition assistance.
+Recognizing that circumstances affect parental contribution, TFS adheres to policies designed to promote the fairest and most consistent tuition assistance allocation.

 B. Non-Typical Households